Help, My Car failed the Smog Check — Now What Do I Do?

 If repairs don’t make financial sense, it might be time to consider selling your car as-is or retiring it through a state-approved program.

-California’s Bureau of Automotive Repair (BAR) offers the Consumer Assistance Program (CAP) for vehicle owners who fail smog checks.
-You may qualify for up to $1,200 in repair cost assistance (depending on your income and eligibility).
+California’s Bureau of Automotive Repair (BAR) runs the Consumer Assistance Program (CAP) to help vehicle owners who don’t pass smog checks.
+Depending on your income and eligibility, you could get up to $1,200 to help cover repair costs.

 If the car isn’t worth fixing, you may be eligible for the Vehicle Retirement Program, which pays qualifying owners to retire or scrap their vehicles.
 These programs help reduce emissions while giving car owners a cost-effective solution.